pauleveritt/pyramid_watcher/docs/diary/09-appcreated.rst

 ``src/pyramid_watcher/subscribers.py``
 ======================================

-It's common for Pyramid extensions to subscribe to events and thus to put these subscribers prominently in a ``subscribers.py`` file.
+It's common for Pyramid addons to subscribe to events and thus to put these subscribers prominently in a ``subscribers.py`` file.

 I'll actually start with ``tests/unit/test_subscribers.py`` to make sure